-Let UNE’s Biochemistry major be the gateway to your career in the thriving bioscience industry, or build on it as the cornerstone of your health professions training or other graduate study.
+Let UNE’s Biochemistry degree be the gateway to your career in the thriving bioscience industry, or build on it as the cornerstone of your health professions training or other graduate study.
 Either way, you reap the benefits of being part of a comprehensive health sciences university that offers training in state-of-the-art lab techniques and sophisticated instrumentation.
 You’ll discover an uncommon breadth of undergraduate research opportunities that will develop your skills and put you ahead of the curve.

 Why UNE for Biochemistry

 Biochemistry at UNE offers all the advantages of a major research university.
-Yet, nestled within the College of Arts and Sciences, the major provides you with close faculty relationships and one-on-one attention.
+Yet, nestled within the College of Arts and Sciences, the program provides you with close faculty relationships and one-on-one attention.
 The result?
 Exposure to a range of research opportunities that is rarely found at the undergraduate level.

 - Training in state-of-the-art lab techniques